 The teacher should bring into class a bag with pairs of objects (that the children might confuse) for the Game in Ex.
 D.

-A. Read the dialogue in which characters are exchanging information and feelings.
-Answer the question.
+A. Read the dialogue and answer the question.

 Treat the picture and dialogue as you did in Lesson 1 of this unit.